Curiosity-Ai-BV/Curiosity-Transcripts/README.md

 - Do not silently convert skipped hardware/provider behavior into passing tests.
 - Prefer small, crate-local changes that preserve the current service/API contracts while the desktop shell matures.

+This app was made by @CuriosityAI - https://curiosityai.nl